 Stephen & Mary Ann Kelly Moyle

 Stephen, with his family, crossed the plains in a handcart company in 1856.
 In 1858 they moved to Alpine.
 Stephen, who was 17, went to work for a livestock company driving cattle to Oregon.
 He loved the northwest and stayed there for 12 years.
-His parents didn't hear from him for 9 years and feared he was dead but he finally returned in 1870.
+His parents didn't hear from him for 9 years and feared he was dead, but he finally returned in 1870.
 He married Mary Ann Kelly in January of 1871 and in the spring of 1874 became the one of the earliest family's to move to Highland.
-They built their home (approx Number 30-31 on the 1958 Highland map) near Dry Creek on 160 acres in the south half of section 26.
+They built their home (approximately Number 31A on the 1958 Highland map) near Dry Creek on 160 acres in the south half of section 26.

 In May, 1874, he and some family and friends began to dig the first irrigation ditches in Highland.
 That same spring he cleared 17 acres of his land and planted wheat, corn and potatoes.
 He became a very successful farmer and the tax records of 1878 show him to be the wealthiest man in Highland.